jcosborn/ecp/update-2018-10-18/expressions.rst

 QEX Expression Optimization
 ===========================

-Working on new Field framework that can optimize shifts inside expressions.
+Working on new Field framework that can optimize expressions containing shifts.

 Example code can handle expressions such as